 Fiber is filling and will keep you fuller longer.
 It slows digestion and controls blood sugar levels.
 Prioritize veggies as your fiber source, then beans then fruit.
 Avoid grains as a fiber source like bran muffins that have a lot of other added sugar, flour and fat.
 Read more on fiber here.

 4) Drink 2 glasses of water before your meal.

-This is a great tip to fill up.
+While this isn’t the greatest tip to help with digestion as it dilutes your gastric juices, it can be a great tip to fill up.
 Research shows that stretch receptors in the stomach are activated as your stomach fills up.
 I personally like to drink carbonated water like San Pelligrino or Zevia as that carbonation is pretty darn filling.

 But, drinking all this water prior to eating dilutes your gastric juices.
 For people like me that don’t produce enough HCL in their stomach, reflux can ensue.
 If you are one of those people, take a digestive enzyme prior to eating along with all that water you are going to fill up on.

 5) Bring foods to share that you would rather eat.